Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 # Summary

 Before analysis of data has begun, there are already many potential areas for errors and omissions.
-Keeping organized and keeping a critical eye can help catch mistakes.
+Keeping organised and keeping a critical eye can help catch mistakes.

 One of the goals of this course is to help you achieve *competency* in working with bioinformatics.
 This means that you can accomplish routine tasks, under normal conditions, in an acceptable amount of time.
 While an expert might